Letting nature take its course…

 Stay in our beautiful shepherds’ huts or camp in our meadows.
-Take part in our guided wildlife walks and see some of our rewilding helpers such as the beaver, wild pigs, ponies, mouflon and heck cattle.
-New for this our small herd of gigantic water buffalos, wallowing through the wetland, creating new ponds for amphibians and other wildlife.
-We will introduce you to species being bred for reintroduction such as white storks, wild cats, lynx, beavers, water voles and harvest mice, and you can learn about their vital roles in our natural environment.
+Take part in our guided wildlife walks and see some of our rewilding helpers such as the beaver, wild pigs, ponies and mouflon.
+New for this year, our small herd of gigantic water buffalos, wallowing through the wetland, creating new ponds for amphibians and other wildlife.
+We will introduce you to species being bred for reintroduction such as white storks, wild cats, beavers, water voles and harvest mice, and you can learn about their vital roles in our natural environment.

 In the evening relax round the fire, watch our free roaming wild animals from dedicated viewing platforms or take part in organised beaver or bat watching activities.